DotCamp/ultimate-blocks-legacy/readme.txt

 [Get Pro](https://ultimateblocks.com/pricing/) | [Documentation](https://ultimateblocks.com/docs/)

-Ultimate Blocks is a powerhouse for bloggers and content marketers using WordPress.
+Ultimate Blocks is a free powerhouse for bloggers and content marketers using WordPress.
 It's not just a plugin, it's a toolkit to skyrocket user engagement and simplify content creation.

 With Ultimate Blocks, you're not just adding functionalities; you're crafting experiences.